-In an effort to expand the Signal Box art program, the CACAB issued a "Call to Artists" in 2013 to design different art expression themes and use art that "fits" the location of the box such as art, music, design, marine, and ocean.
-Artwork selected will beautify and add value to the community for the people who live in, pass through, or visit the city.
-Artists were asked to consider what makes Dania Beach unique.
-This aligns with the CACAB's goal to help build an inviting environment and a sense of place in Dania Beach.
-The project is resulting in the beautification of multiple signal boxes throughout the city.
+The CACAB issued a "Call to Artists" in 2013 to design different art expression themes and use art that "fits" the location of the box such as art, music, design, marine, and ocean.
+Seven artists and their ideas were chosen, and eight signal boxes were wrapped with artwork that adds value to the community for the people who live in, pass through, or visit the city.
+Artists chosen for the project are Gary Moore, Luis Fuentes, Eddie Forbes, Andy Royston, Mimi Botscheller, Jacklyn Laflamme and Henriette Arnold.